 About

 The Sony PS-F5 is a marvel of engineering, first sold by Sony in 1983.
-It’s a small, portable turntable which runs off regular batteries or an external power supply.
+It’s a small, portable turntable which runs off regular AA batteries or an external power supply.
 It plays 7″ or 12″ records at 45 or 33.3 RPM and most impressively it will do so either laying down or standing up, due to its linear tracking, direct drive and record clamping system.
-It has dual headphone sockets so you can listen with a friend or plug it into an amplifier and a nifty swivelling foot arrangement for stability when standing upright.
+It has dual headphone sockets so you can listen with a friend or plug it into an amplifier.
+A nifty swivelling foot arrangement stows in the base of the player.
+Upon rotating the rubber-covered chrome plated steel feet, they extend out of the front and rear, giving extra stability when standing upright.

 Maybe the scarcity of the F9 is due to the fact it was more expensive and few people thought the added features were worth the extra cash, or maybe the extra electrical circuits and devices meant there was more to go wrong and they’ve mainly died.
 I’m not sure.